ibachrachel/Module_20_Project/README.md

 - Reason for Topic: Changes to the environment should be monitored through data tracking, so that proper precautions can be taken to reduce climate change and improve the ecological balances.

-- Description of Data Source: CDP Dataset, includes responses to three surveys for the years of 2018-2020
+- Description of Data Source: CDP Dataset, includes responses to three surveys for the years of 2018-2020.
+The data files are as follows:
 1. corporate climate change disclosures
-2. coroporate water security disclosures
+2. corporate water security disclosures
 3. disclosures from cities

-- Questions to Answer
--
+*Questions to Answer*

 a.
 How are cities and corporations differently reporting their contribution to climate change?

 b.
 Are they reporting climate change in similar levels?